 Is your group wanting to strengthen ties with like-minded organizations in your community?
-Reach out to the Grassroots Impact Team for tips and resources being developed just for this purpose.
+Go to Engaging the Community on our website for tips and resources being developed just for this purpose.

 And don’t forget that your group is part of a region and a larger network that even spans internationally.
 Are you still attending your region’s Group Leader meetings?
 And do you and your group members have plans to attend an upcoming International Conference?

 By now, we hope your group leader meetings feel comfortable and sustaining.
 You’re a fantastic RESULTS leader – congratulations!

 Check out our Current Volunteers page for additional resources for growing and sustaining your RESULTS group.

 (Credit to Gail Hughes for her collaboration and expertise lent to this project and to Anne Child for her time and skills in editing.)